cse110-sp21-group24/cse110-sp21-group24/admin/meetings/041021-kickoff.md

 **Decisions**:
 - Check Slack at least once a day for annoucements and updates and give a weekly update on your task
-   * Reasoning: to improve team communication and keep track of the team's progress
+   * *Reasoning*: to improve team communication and keep track of the team's progress
 - Use when2meet to schedule availability and meetings and Trello for assigning tasks
-   * Reasoning: to keep the team better organized and for convenience purposes
+   * *Reasoning*: to keep the team better organized and for convenience purposes

 **Action Items**:
 - Plan and hold group bonding event (by Thurs 4/15)